 Form a Team.
 Create a Plan.
 Make a Real-World Impact.

-Registration for the 2017 HUD Innovation in Affordable Housing Competition has ended.
-Thank you for your submissions.
+Announcing the Finalists for the 2017 Innovation in Affordable Housing Competition:

 About the Site